Sansevieria (commonly called Snake Plant or Mother-in-Law's tongue) is a very popular indoor plant, and for good reason.

 - Low maintenance.

 - One of the less expensive plants found at your local greenhouse.
-Much cheaper than similar short floor plants in the same category like; Zamia, Aglonema, and Aspidistra.
+Much cheaper than similar short floor plants in the same category like Zamia, Aglonema, and Aspidistra.

 Look at All the Sans!

-Watering & Root Structure
+Watering and Root Structure

-Rhizomal roots spread outward, they do not grow down deep.
-Keeping this in mind think about watering, if you are to water this plant through and leave it standing in water the standing water in the liner will most likely not get used very effectively, as a matter of fact it is not uncommon for a Sans watered in such a fashion to end up with a nice stinky liner full of stagnant water.
-It is possible that in a very high light and airflow situation this method might work out alright, after all there still exists some amount of capillary action in the soil that can wick that water up where it belongs if the situation calls for this.
+Rhizomal roots spread outward; they do not grow down deep.
+Keeping this in mind, think about watering.
+If you are to water this plant through and leave it standing in water, the standing water in the liner will most likely not get used very effectively.
+As a matter of fact, it is not uncommon for a Sans watered in such a fashion to end up with a nice stinky liner full of stagnant water.
+It is possible that in a very high light and airflow situation this method might work out alright, after all, there still exists some amount of capillary action in the soil that can wick that water up where it belongs if the situation calls for this.
 Most indoor environments do not provide high light, airflow, or temperature.
 When indoors best watering practice for the Sansevieria revolves around consistency.